CLI Guide

 Initialize a new n8nac project.

-Description: Interactive wizard that guides you through setting up your n8n connection and project configuration.
+Description: Interactive wizard that guides you through saving an n8n instance config and selecting the active project.

 Example: